Facebook plays its part in creating an AI bot capable of beating millionaire poker players at their own game.

 Pluribus’s success shows that despite the lack of known strong theoretical guarantees on performance in multiplayer games, there are large-scale, complex multiplayer imperfect-information settings in which a carefully constructed self-play-with-search algorithm can produce superhuman strategies.

 Robots and superhuman strategies don’t mix if you watch enough movies (Terminator springs to mind).
 There are plenty of positive opportunities with robotics.
-Some are fun like sumo wrestling robots or German robot priests.
 Let’s hope Pluribus’s prowess can promote that.